Bedrockdude10/Cancer-Classification-Project/README.md

 # Cancer-Classification-Project

-By Mitchell Wadas, Danny Rollo, Alex Vandenberg, and Ty Pacchione.
-Code written for the final project for MATH 4570: Matrix Methods in Machine Learning &amp; Data Analysis.
+Code written by Mitchell Wadas, Danny Rollo, Alex Vandenberg, and Ty Pacchione for the final project of MATH 4570: Matrix Methods in Machine Learning &amp; Data Analysis.

 Early detection and diagnosis is critical in the treatment of cancer.
 Recently, microarray gene expression data has been used to this end.